-Students who have registered for course work at community colleges, four-year colleges, or universities through dual enrollment or non-degree student status must submit official transcripts from each postsecondary institution attended.
+Students who have registered for course work at community colleges, four-year colleges, or universities through dual enrollment or non-degree student status must submit official transcripts from each post-secondary institution attended.
 Transcripts are considered official when they are sent from a college or university directly to the Office of Admissions and contain an official seal and signature.
 Transcripts bearing the statement, "Issued to Student," or transcripts faxed or submitted by applicants are not considered official.

 The examination offered by the American College Testing Program (ACT) or the Scholastic Assessment Test (SAT) administered by the College Entrance Examination Board is required of all applicants for freshman admission.
-Either one or both of these tests should be taken no later than the June testing date after the senior year.
-Students should feel free to repeat a test since the highest score will be considered for admission.

 Suggested High School Course Units

-The Office of Admissions suggests that applicants should earn four units of English; three units of mathematics, (suggested courses include Algebra I, Algebra II and Geometry.
+The Office of Admissions suggests that applicants should earn four units of English; three units of mathematics, (suggested courses include Algebra I, Algebra II, and Geometry.
 Trigonometry is also highly suggested by the College of Engineering and recommended by all other colleges); three units of natural science; four units of social studies/social sciences (includes history, civics, political science, economics, sociology, psychology, and geography), and four units of electives that may include courses such as foreign language, computer programming, religion, philosophy as well as higher-level science and math courses.
 These are suggested courses and questions concerning this information should be directed to the Office of Admissions.